stevenj/CIPs/CIP-0062/README.md

 An individual raw Unsigned Vote record.

 * proposal - The [proposal](#proposal) being voted on.
-* choice - This value MUST match one of the available `voteOptions` in the `proposal` element.
+* choice - The choice, this value must match one of the available `voteOptions` in the `proposal` element.
 An `UnknownChoiceError` should be thrown if the value is not one of the valid `voteOptions` of the `proposal`.
-* expiration - Voting Chain epoch \& slot for when the vote will expire.
-This value is supplied and maintained by the dApp, and forms a necessary component of a [Vote](#vote)
+* expiration - Voting chain epoch \& slot for when the vote will expire.
+This value is supplied and maintained by the dApp, and forms a necessary component of a [Vote](#vote).
-* purpose - The [voting purpose](#voting-purpose) being voted on.
-(Currently always 0).
+* purpose - The [voting purpose](#voting-purpose) being voted on (Currently always 0).
 * spendingCounter - The spending counter is used to prevent double voting.
 The spending counter for the vote transaction will be supplied and maintained by the dApp.
 The dApp will manage supplying this in the correct order, and this should not be enforced by the Wallet.

 It is required to attach it to the vote according to [Jormungandr Voting](<https://input-output-hk.github.io/jormungandr/jcli/vote.html#voting>).